Questions and answers for biological medicinal products

 Justifications based on prior knowledge should be included in the sections of the dossier where the product-specific data it is complementing or replacing would have been included.

-For excipients manufactured using recombinant technology, that are not considered novel, the submission of certain manufacturing and control information is required to ensure consistent quality.
-In addition to the CTD module 3.2.P.4 “Control of excipients” (specifications, analytical methods, method validation and justification of specifications), applicants should also provide detailed information on the following aspects: manufacturers, description of the manufacturing process, control of materials, process validation, characterization, impurity testing, stability and viral safety assessment (including proof of process capability to remove/clear relevant model viruses).
+For non-novel excipients manufactured using recombinant technology (e.g. hyaluronidase used to enhance delivery and absorption), the submission of certain manufacturing and control information is required to ensure consistent quality.
+In addition to the CTD module 3.2.P.4 “Control of excipients” (acceptance criteria, analytical methods, method validation and justification of specification), applicants should also provide detailed information on the following aspects: manufacturers, description of the manufacturing process, control of materials, process validation, characterization, impurity testing, stability and viral safety assessment (including proof of process capability to remove/clear relevant model viruses).
 Information should be presented in section 3.2.A.3 Excipients.

 A comparability exercise should be presented in a PACMP in such a manner that it would be suitable for the implementing variation submission, i.e. that all tests (routine and extended characterisation) are completely described and that similarity criteria are well-defined and unequivocal.